Why would you need to install a new backflow device?

 WHY DO YOU NEED BACKFLOW SECURITY?

 Backflow prevention assemblies are often targets of theft.
-These devices are constructed of valuable metals, and can be sold for the value of their metal weight.
+These devices are constructed of valuable metals and can be sold for the value of their metal weight.
 Additionally, these stolen devices could be sold as new or refurbished devices.
-The fact that most backflow devices are located outside make them easy targets for thieves.
-Devices servicing business parks, construction sites or remote areas away from lights and traffic are especially vulnerable at night.
+The fact that most backflow devices are located outside makes them easy targets for thieves.
+Devices servicing business parks, construction sites, or remote areas away from lights and traffic are especially vulnerable at night.